The Fragrant Flower Blooms with Dignity: Supporting

-Rintaro's intelligent friend and classmate who tutors Rintaro and Shohei for their exams.
+Rintaro's intelligent best friend and classmate who tutors Rintaro and Shohei for their exams.
 Handsome, introverted, and cynical, he makes sardonic remarks about people who mock his friends, though he has good intentions and has difficulty expressing his thoughts.
 Initially, he hates the Kikyo students with a passion, and is strictly against Rintaro seeing Kaoruko, which causes a temporary rift between them.
-However, once they reconcile, he begins warming up to the girls and eventually develops feelings for Subaru later on after spending time with her.
+However, once they reconcile, he begins warming up to the girls.
+He eventually falls in love with Subaru later on after spending time with her, but he chooses not to confess yet out of consideration for Subaru's discomfort around boys.